Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

-sometimes a good idea to maintain the same number of dimensions in an array throughout a computation, even if one of them sometimes has size 1, simply because it means that you can index the array uniformly.[^size-1-dimension-footnote] And this doens't apply just to indexing.
+sometimes a good idea to maintain the same number of dimensions in an array throughout a computation, even if one of them sometimes has size 1, simply because it means that you can index the array uniformly.[^size-1-dimension-footnote] And this doesn't apply just to indexing.
 Many NumPy functions reduce the number of dimensions of the output (for example, {external+numpy:func}`numpy.sum`), but they have a `keepdims` argument to leave the result as dimension 1 instead.